Category Theory of Symbolic Dynamics: The Symbolic Categories and their Morphisms

 We finally consider regular epimorphisms and monomorphisms.
-An epimorphism (monomorphism) is said to be regular if it is the coequalizer (equalizer) of some pair of morphisms.
-The case of regular epis in K(2/3) is a byproduct of the proof of Proposition~\ref{prop:Regularity} in Section~\ref{sec:Properties} (see Section~\ref{sec:Limits} for more on equalizers and coequalizers).
+Recall that an epimorphism (monomorphism) is regular if it is the coequalizer (equalizer) of some pair of morphisms.
+The case of regular epis in K(2/3/4) is a byproduct of the proof of Proposition~\ref{prop:Regularity} in Section~\ref{sec:Properties} (see Section~\ref{sec:Limits} for more on equalizers and coequalizers).

-\begin{proposition} In K(2/3), every epimorphism is regular, and thus the regular epimorphisms are exactly the surjections. \end{proposition}
+\begin{proposition} In K(2/3/4), every epimorphism is regular, and thus the regular epimorphisms are exactly the surjections. \end{proposition}

 For regular monomorphisms, however, the situation is different.
 The following result uses Proposition~\ref{prop:LimitsExist} and Proposition~\ref{prop:Equalizers} from Section~\ref{sec:Limits}.